robfatland/serverless/azure/tutorial.md

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/29_1_VSCode_deploy_button.png" alt="drawing" width="400"/>

+Prompts during upload:

+- Name the Azure Function something unique to you that includes `azfn1`
+- Python environment: 3.8
+- Region: US West

-Note that while this Azure Function is deploying to the Azure cloud, the lower console directs your attention to the **OUTPUT** tab.
+While this Azure Function deploys on the Azure cloud the lower console directs your attention to the **OUTPUT** tab.
 Here, once the deployment is completed, the new Function is provided as a URL on *azurewebsites.net*.
 Ctrl + click and test as you did above on the localhost version: The Azure Function you developed locally is now running on the Azure cloud.